cheme/web3/blogPosts/ethDAO.md

 **Warning, this post is based upon which might be a misconception that the Hard Fork requires intervention on the ethereum chain and client.**

+**It was as I did not consider a mechanism to get eth from dao, probably the culprit for all this mess...**

 # DAO fork opinion